Understanding Self-Sabotaging Behavior In Leadership

 5. Avoidance of feedback: Ignoring or dismissing feedback prevents personal and professional growth.

-6. Fear of taking risks: Avoiding risks limits growth and prevents the exploration of new opportunities.
+6. Fear of taking risks: Avoiding risks limits growth and prevents exploring new opportunities.

-7. Lack of work-life balance: Neglecting personal well-being can lead to burnout and decreased effectiveness as a leader.
+7. Lack of work-life balance: Neglecting personal well-being can lead to burnout and decreased leadership effectiveness.

 8. Inability to adapt: Resisting change and being inflexible hinders personal and organizational growth.